 What skills do I need?

-To forge a successful career as a logistics and supply chain manager you'll need to possess specific skills and competencies.
+Successful candidates need to be able to understand the increasingly complex technical aspects of supply chains and be able to communicate these to non-technical colleagues and customers in a clear and succinct way.
 Graduates who have grown up in the age of the internet will be well placed to understand the dynamics of internet shopping and to contribute to the growth of e-retailing.

 Find out more

-- Gain an insight into the retail sector
+- Gain an insight into the retail sector.